 - The Education and Inspection Act 2006, 2011

 - The Equality Act 2010

 - The Children Act 1989

-- The Education (Independent School Standards) Regulations 2014 (if appropriate)

 - Protection from Harassment Act 1997

 - The Malicious Communications Act 1988

 - Public Order Act 1986

 Statement of Intent

 At Chilham, St. Mary's we are committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.
 Bullying of any kind is unacceptable at our school.
 If bullying does occur, all pupils should be able to tell and know that incidents will be dealt with promptly and effectively.
 We are a TELLING school.
 This means that anyone who knows that bullying is happening is expected to let someone know so that the bullying will stop.